01. Asbestos Use in Insulation

 - Pleural thickening

-A study of Irish insulators found increased mortality due to asbestos diseases.
+A study of insulators in Ireland found increased mortality rates due to asbestos diseases.
 The researchers followed 162 insulators from 1940 through 1975.
 They found elevated mortality from mesothelioma, asbestosis and bronchial carcinoma.

 High asbestos exposure levels do not necessarily guarantee an asbestos disease.
 However, asbestos exposure is the primary cause of mesothelioma.
 Any level of exposure may lead to an asbestos disease, such as mesothelioma or asbestos lung cancer.

-U.S. Government agencies have tried to curb asbestos exposure with regulations and standards for handling the mineral.
-These regulations apply to all forms of asbestos products, including insulation.
+U.S. agencies have tried to curb asbestos exposure with regulations and standards for handling the mineral.

 Many products produced before 1980 contained asbestos.
 Asbestos products were used across several industries, including construction, metalworking and shipbuilding.
-Asbestos insulation was used in many industries that included manufacturing or high temperatures.
+Asbestos insulation was used in many industries that included manufacturing or high temperatures in their processes.

 Click on any of the asbestos insulation products below to see a list of brands and manufacturers.